Samsung/auto_off_target/docs/data_init_file.md

 This is done via a special JSON file in which the user can specify how parameters of a given function are going to be initialized.

 NOTE: currently the data init file supports only function arguments but it should be failry easy to add globals in a similar way.
 Only simple types are supported right now, so for example it is not possible to define a member of a struct to be of size "x" - it should also be possible to add that type of init (contributions welcome!).
+UPDATE IN NOTE: Now it is possible to define a member of a struct!

 The file has the following format: